#Minors & Certificates

 • BUS 5910 Privacy and Information Security

-• HISTORY 3241 World War I A Global Perspective
+• HISTORY 3241 World War I: A Global Perspective

 • HISTORY 3325 Revolutionary Era America